 While visual search and AR might seem like the latest shiny objects, they’re not a passing trend.
 People are starting to understand that this technology can help them with all kinds of tasks.
-A recent survey conducted by Google found that 6 in 10 people say they want to be able to visualise where and how a product could fit into their lives.8 Car buyers, for instance, can now project a 3-D image of a custom-designed car onto their driveway and get a sense of what it looks like before visiting the dealership.
+A recent survey conducted by Google found that 6 in 10 people say that they want to be able to visualise where and how a product could fit into their lives.2 Car buyers, for instance, can now project a 3D image of a custom-designed car onto their driveway and get a sense of what it looks like before visiting the dealership.

 “For many consumers,'' says Liu, “it’s the next best thing to actually having the product with them in their own home.”